kamaln7/ansible-swapfile/README.md

     The  length and offset arguments may be followed by binary (2^N) suffixes KiB, MiB, GiB, TiB, PiB and EiB (the "iB" is optional, e.g. "K" has the same meaning as "KiB") or decimal (10^N) suffixes KB, MB, GB, PB and EB.

+* `swapfile_swappiness`: the swappiness percentage (vm.swappiness) -- the lower it is, the less your system swaps memory pages

+* `swapfile_vfs_cache_pressure`: "this percentage value controls the tendency of the kernel to reclaim the memory which is used for caching of directory and inode objects."

 ## Usage

 ```yaml